 Toronto’s own comedy superstar WILL ARNETT, known for his sardonic wit and hallmark irreverence, is returning as Master of Ceremonies for another hilarious comedy event.

 Saturday, May 13, 2017

-Michael Garron Hospital Foundation’s Laughter is the Best Medicine returns May 13, 2017 at the Allstream Centre to fill your prescription for laughter.
+Michael Garron Hospital Foundation’s Laughter is the Best Medicine returns May 13, 2017 at the Beanfield Centre, Exhibition Place to fill your prescription for laughter.
 We are thrilled to announce comedic superstar JIM GAFFIGAN and welcome back the eminently funny east-ender, Will Arnett, as our host!